- What is delayed cord clamping?

 - What about umbilical cord blood banking?

 Clamping the umbilical cord immediately after birth has been the standard practice (1).
 However, recent studies show that delayed clamping can have some benefits.
-Research also shows that immediate cord clamping (ICC) should be the option only when the neonate is asphyxiated (2).
+Research also shows that immediate cord clamping (ICC) should be an option only when the neonate is asphyxiated (2).

 What Is Delayed Cord Clamping?